okfn/opendatasurvey/doc/index.md

 The spreadsheet MUST follow structure as in the [default questions spreadsheet][template-questions].

+### `approve_first_submission`

+Determines whether the first submission requires review by a reviewer.

+Default is FALSE i.e. the first submission is auto-approved.

 ### `overview_page`

 Content for the overview on the home page (this is just content for top of page above results summary table).